OPEC crude output cuts should help U.S. shale profits in 2021

 BOTTOM LINES TO BENEFIT

-Higher crude prices will fall directly to U.S. producers’ bottom lines given recent cost cuts and commitments to keeping output flat.
-Companies pledged to keep production flat and use any price increases to boost investor returns or pay down debt.
+Crude prices are high enough to bolster U.S. producers’ earnings given recent cost cuts and commitments to keeping output flat, but unlikely to draw producers off their promises to use any additional cash this year to boost investor returns or pay down debt.

 (For a chart on declining U.S. oil output, go here: )